benjaminion/upgrading-ethereum-book/src/book.md

  1. Having multiple smaller committees reduces the load on the aggregators that collect and aggregate the attestations from committee members.
 This is important, as validating the signatures and aggregating them takes time.
 The downside is that blocks need to be larger, as, in the best case, there are up to 64 aggregate attestations to store per block rather than a single large aggregate signature over all attestations.
  2. It maps well onto the future plans for data shards, when each committee will be responsible for committing to a block on one shard in addition to its current duties.

+Since the original Phase&nbsp;1 sharding design that required these committees has now been abandoned, the second of these points no longer applies.

 There is always at least one committee per slot, and never more than [`MAX_COMMITTEES_PER_SLOT`](/part3/config/preset#max_committees_per_slot), currently 64.

 Subject to these constraints, the actual number of committees per slot is $N / 4096$, where $N$ is the total number of active validators.